grantjenks/python-disjointset/README.md

 ## Development & Continuous Integration

-To develop and test disjointset locally:
+To develop and test fastdisjointset locally:

 1. **Clone the repository:**